Skip to content

 The programme included a series of opportunities for the entrants to 'pitch' their inventions to potential investors Dragon's Den style which was an excellent new addition to the GlobalWIIN programme.

-Three esteemed male guests addressed the gathering: Andri Heiðar Kristinsson from Digital Iceland, Chief Dele Momddu, Chairman of Ovation International Nigeria, and Masoud Shafaghi Strategic Planning Officer from the International Federation of Inventors’ Associations-IFIA.
+Three esteemed male guests addressed the gathering: Andri Heiðar Kristinsson from Digital Iceland, Chief Dele Momddu, Chairperson of Ovation International Nigeria, and Masoud Shafaghi Strategic Planning Officer from the International Federation of Inventors’ Associations-IFIA.
 These organizations have been instrumental in bridging diverse communities and promoting women’s participation in addressing global challenges.

 The 15th Anniversary event continued with two days of informative and scientific panels.
 The first panel covered: “Raising Awareness on Intellectual Property (IP),” “A Discussion on Marketing and the Raising of Capital,” and “Vibrant Journeys in Women’s Shoes,” where successful women shared their insights and experiences.
 On the second day, participants enjoyed scientific visits to two renowned Icelandic establishments: (1) the Geothermal Energy Exhibition, showcasing Iceland’s remarkable geothermal energy infrastructure, which plays a pivotal role in sustainable development and (2) the unique LAVA SHOW, a world first, which educates visitors about volcanic eruptions in a safe environment.